hermstadalex/UCSDroboIEEE/_posts/2015-11-27-picking-chassis.markdown

 ---
 layout: post
-title:  "Picking a Chassis and Peripherals"
+title:  "Practice #4: Picking a Chassis and Peripherals"
 date:   2015-11-27 23:29:13 -0800
 categories: jekyll update
 ---

-During practice on Monday, November 23, the hardware and peripherals teams discussed their ideas and thought processes for what type of chassis and sensors we should consider for our project.
+During practice #7 on Monday, November 23, the hardware and peripherals teams discussed their ideas and thought processes for what type of chassis and sensors we should consider for our project.